Liuba9999/Healthcare-SQL-Analytics-Portfolio/README.md

 ## How to Use

 1. Clone the repository or download the files.
-2. Load the [Synthea synthetic healthcare dataset](https://synthetichealth.github.io/synthea/) into PostgreSQL.
+2. Load the [100 Sample Synthetic Patient Records, CSV: 7 MB](https://synthea.mitre.org/downloads) into PostgreSQL.
 3. Run queries from the .sql files.
 4. Explore results in the .csv files.